 Tip #4 – Write How You Talk

-Formality and professionalism are critical when you are crafting a piece of content.
-If you want to be productive while writing, you will need to find a balance between being too formal and being too real.
+If we want to be productive while writing, our writing will need to have a balance between being too formal and being too real.

-If you write how you talk (without the slang), you will find it flows out of you, increasing your productivity and making your content better.
-It’s a win-win.
+However, if you write how you talk (without the slang), you will find it flows out of you, increasing your productivity and making your content better.
+It’s a win-win!

-Writing how you talk will also resonate better with your audience, trust us.
+Writing how you talk will also resonate better with your audience, trust me.

 Tip #5 – Take Notes

 Taking notes to shorten your writing workflow may sound counterintuitive to increasing productivity as note-taking requires more time.
 However, hear me out.

 Note-taking is a science that’s proven to help us break down the information in our brains before putting it all together.

 Taking notes does not have to be very in-depth.
 It doesn’t have to be pretty, although there are some very pretty notepads out there.

 Scrawling out a few notes on the article before writing your next blog post can help to piece together your content much easier.